 Step 4: Create a Zoom Live Lesson

 Live lessons can be created just like regular Tutor LMS lessons.
-To add a new one, navigate to any course, and head into any topic.
+To add a new one, navigate to any course, and head into the course builder.
+There you’ll get the option to add a Zoom Live Lesson.

 Step 5: Host Live Class